Stay and Play in Spendy Miami for Less

 Beach views, Latin American glamour, and upscale events like Art Basel and the Miami Film Festival make Miami a perennial travel destination favorite.
 Touted as the world’s playground, Miami visitors can enjoy tropical vistas, exceptional meals, eclectic culture, as well as glittering nightlife.
-For a mid-sized area of 2,000 square miles, the Magic City covers all the bases while still managing to offer good value for your vacation dollars, if you know where to look.
+For a mid-sized area of 2,000 square miles, this city covers all the bases while still managing to offer good value for your vacation dollars, if you know where to look.

-Where to Stay
+Where to Stay in Miami

-Where To Eat and Drink
+Where To Eat and Drink in Miami

 What To See & Do in Miami

 Miami is packed with lots of activities and attractions to lure you away from the beach.
 Stop at the Perez Art Museum to browse contemporary art work representing the city’s colorful international culture.
 For a more organic art experience, go see the famous open-air art gallery at the Wynwood Walls.
 The outdoor murals reflect the visions of local graffiti artists and the wider international art community.
 And you can’t visit Miami without checking out the vibrant Cuban community of Little Havana.
 Here, stroll down the main boulevard of Calle Ocho and drop in shops, galleries, and restaurants along the street.
 Foodies will especially love the Little Havana Food Tour

 Want to take that trip for free — and score some valuable miles for your next excursion?
 Check out our top pick travel credit cards for the best welcome bonuses, perks, and plenty of cash back.